-I’m not worried about her, make no mistake; the religious narcissistic mother hides in the church.
+I’m not worried about her, make no mistake.

 When you’re dealing with narcissistic abuse, sometimes you need help.
 Making the decision and committing to therapy can be a big ask, but what if you could do it from home at your own pace?